shopware5/devdocs/source/blog/_posts/2016-10-27-advanced-promise-patterns.md

 - Bubble up errors the promise chain to the caller and consider throwing the exception to trigger the default unhandled error notifications (e.g. `window.onerror` or the `error` event in `process` for example).
 This is a convenient way to handle errors in your promise chains, especially when you have a generic error handler in your application already.

 ## Passing state
 Sometimes you want to pass around state in your promise chain.
 A common example is solving relationships between two data sets for example an "n-1" relationship between multiple posts and an author.
-You want to fetch the post and author asychronously and render both objects when both operations are fulfilled.
+You want to fetch the post and author asynchronously and render both objects when both operations are fulfilled.

 Again, we're using our `fetchPost()` function to fetch the post from the endpoint.
 We're adding a new function called `fetchAuthor()` which fetches the author from the endpoint: